 So as you can see, by far the most common place to have the synchondrosis is at the top of the kneecap, on the outer side, type 3.
 In just under half of all cases of bipartite patella, both kneecaps are affected.

 In approximately 98% of cases of bipartite patella, people are completely asymptomatic.
 This means there are no obvious signs that the kneecap hasn’t fully fused and it doesn’t cause any problems.
 In most cases, the condition is only discovered when the knee is x-rayed or scanned following an unrelated injury.

 However, in 2% of cases, it does go on to cause problems.
 This usually happens when the cartilage tissue between the bones, the synchondrosis, is damaged, causing irritation and inflammation.
 This is usually from a direct blow to the front of the knee, a fall or repetitive overloading at the knee.

-The most common symptoms associated with bipartite patella are:
+The most common symptoms that people do experience with symptomatic bipartite patella are: